Are you looking for the best Paraguay tourist attractions?

 So, what are the best things to do in Paraguay?
 Let’s take a look at some popular activities that await you here if you decide to visit.

-Despite not being one of the most highly reputed South American nations for travel, a trip to Asuncion should be on your list of things to do.
+Despite not being one of the most reputed South American nations for travel, a trip to Asuncion should be on your list of things to do.

 Among the oldest cities on the continent, it’s a stunning location with rich architecture and an immensely welcoming culture.